slidoapp/prompterator/README.md

   OpenAI APIs.
 - `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_API_BASE`: Optional.
 Only if you want to use OpenAI models (ChatGPT, GPT-4, etc.) via Azure OpenAI APIs.
+  - `AZURE_OPENAI_USE_DEFAULT_CREDENTIALS`: Optional.
+If set to `True`, the Azure OpenAI API will use the default credentials from the environment, as per the (https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python).
 - `PROMPTERATOR_DATA_DIR`: Optional.
 Where to store the files with your prompts and generated texts.
 Defaults to `~/prompterator-data`.
 If you plan to work on prompts for different tasks or datasets, it's a good idea to use a separate directory for each one.